Traditional Addition

 Add 2,314 + 157:

 - Ones column: 4 + 7 = 11.
-Write 1, carry 1.
+Write 1 in the ones place and carry 1 to the tens column.

-- Tens column: 1 + 5 + 1 (carry) = 7.
+- Tens column: 1 + 5 + 1 carry = 7.
 Write 7.

 - Hundreds column: 3 + 1 = 4.
 Write 4.